spo-iitk/docs/docs/scripts/scripts.md

 go build -o server ./cmd
 ./server
 ```
-- creates an executable go file named `server` by building the code in [main.go]() which is basically the program for the initialization of our server. then runs it.
+- creates an executable go file named `server` by building the code in [main.go]() which is basically the program for the initialization of our server.
+Then runs it.

 # createDB.sh